 Does the diet change throughout their lifecycle?

 When praying mantis hatch, they are tiny.
 Many or not larger than a centimetre (0.4″).
-They go through multiple stages before they become adult, growing with each life stage.
+They go through multiple stages before they become adults, growing with each life stage.

 |Life stage||Average age||Suitable food items|